Achievable logoAchievable logo

 y=y0ekt

-This equation models any situation where a quantity grows or decays exponentially, starting from an initial value/amount y0 at time t=0.
+This equation models exponential growth or decay starting from the initial value y0 at time t=0.

 Examples